 Do you want to join our team?

-Chat with us to find out if volunteering is for you.
+Please visit or contact us to find out if volunteering is for you.

 In 1989 Val Curran President of the Illawarra District Netball Association and Ian Richardson Director Illawarra Basketball Association recognised that the Illawarra region lacked the necessary indoor sport and recreation facilities for the future needs of not only both basketball and netball but many other indoor sports.
 Concept plans were prepared for a four court multipurpose sports centre.
 A project team was formed to take the project from concept to reality.